HSOFEUP/431homework/README.md

 There are six main Homework Assignments for PQHS/CRSP/MPHP 431.

+Once all six assignments are complete, you may find an error in grading that you would like Dr. Love to review.
+You would do this by filling out [this Google Form](https://goo.gl/forms/v5zBIuGnrLkbiuXU2) before noon on 2017-12-13.

 The schedule is

 1. [Assignment 1](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-1.md) was due Friday 2017-09-15 at noon.
 [View complete post-deadline materials](https://github.com/THOMASELOVE/431homework/tree/master/HW1).